When you notice the coldness in your home disappearing, it may be time to install a humidifier. Perhaps you can’t sleep well, or your throat is sore.

 It’s not something you should have to worry about every day.

 Have trouble breathing or experiencing any kind of congestion due?
-You may need a one!
+You may need a humidifier!

 However, not everyone with congestion needs to humidify their home.